 In a city run by greed, gripped in a Halloween chaos, what price must you pay for love?
 Can one hope for justice in a society without tolerance?
 Or is vengeance the closest the outsider can get to acceptance?

-Set against the backdrop of modern-day working shipping docks, Antonio is a wealthy Merchant desperately in need of funds.
-His friend, Bassanio, needs a rich wife to clear his debts.
+Set against the backdrop of modern-day working shipping docks, Antonia is a wealthy Merchant desperately in need of funds.
+Her friend, Bassanio, needs a rich wife to clear his debts.
 Portia, a wealthy heiress, reduced to a prize for which men must gamble, appears to be the perfect solution.

 And like Shakespeare we ask: